DevFabrizio/Fabrizio-Project-Five/README2.md

 - Decrease Cross Validation Folds from 20 to 5
-- Set the threshold value for the Smart Correlated Selection from 0.5 to 0.8
+- Set the threshold value for the Smart Correlated Selection from 0.5 to 0.8 These changes allowed me to reach the 0.75 value on the r2 score for train and test set.

 ### Bugs